Engin-Boot/no-oggy-in-cs-srivatsav1998/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+Alice is phobiac to the name oggy and wants to remove names starting with oggy.
+This code is intended to solve that purpose.
+If you are someone like Alice, this code is for you.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+When passed with list of names to RemoveOggy function, it removes all the names starting with oggy and returns the remaining list.